 - Eyes and eyebrows

-The characters can move one of its parts at a time or they can move more of their parts simultaneously.
-The second option makes them visually much more natural and alive since all living beings when performing different movements move more of their features at the same time.
+The characters can move one of their parts at a time or they can move more of their parts simultaneously.
+The second option makes them visually much more natural and alive since all living beings move more of their features at the same time when performing different movements.
 Think about a simple action like drinking coffee.
-When drinking coffee a person usually moves at the same time as her or his hands, lips and eyes.
-He or she doesn’t perform each action separately.
+When drinking coffee a person usually moves their hands, lips and at the same time.
+They don’t perform each action separately.

-If you have a complex film and characters in different sizes, that is many times necessary due to different reasons that we already mentioned above, the characters that are used in narrow shots can require much more details and moving parts than characters used in wide shots.
+If you have a complex film and figures in different sizes, which is often necessary for various reasons we have already mentioned above, the figures used in close-ups may require much more detail and moving parts than figures used in more wide-angle shots.

-Characters for wide shots can have less details in face, but (depending on a shot whether they are moving or standing still) they may need some movable arms or legs.
+Characters for wide shots can have less facial details, but (depending on a shot, whether they are moving or standing still) they may need some movable arms or legs.
 The characters in narrow shots usually require movable eyes (eyeballs and eyelids), movable mouth or even some other changeable detail.

 The orange cat is made in two sizes.
 The cat in the narrow shot is made bigger and has movable eyes and mouth when the cat in the wide shot doesn’t.
-The cat created for the wide shot was too small in order to make for her movable eyes and mouth but is just the right size for the wide shot.
+The cat created for the wide shot was too small in order to make it with movable eyes and mouth but is just the right size for the wide shot.

-If you are creating the same characters in different sizes for different shots you also have to put some attention to size ratios.
-The ratio between characters in different shots should be the same whether you make all of them in small versions for wide shots or bigger versions for narrow shots.
+If you create the same figures in different sizes for different shots, you must also pay attention to the size ratios.
+The ratio between the figures in the different shots should be the same no matter if you create all the figures in small versions for wide-angle shots or in larger versions for close-up.

 Many film scenarios also require detailed shots of body parts.
 They are usually created completely separately from whole bodies or faces of our characters.